 Medicaid and CHIP Applications

-- Currently, American Samoa has no online Medicaid/CHIP application.
+- As previously mentioned American Samoa does not determine individual eligibility and has no Medicaid/CHIP application.

 Medicaid and CHIP State Plan Amendments

 The state Medicaid and CHIP plans spell out how each state has chosen to design its program within the broad requirements for federal funding.
 As always, states amend their Medicaid and CHIP state plans in order to inform CMS of programmatic and financing changes and to secure legal authority for those changes.
 The Affordable Care Act included many new opportunities for states to augment and improve their Medicaid and CHIP programs.
 As a result, there has been a great deal of state plan amendment activity over the past several years in the areas of eligibility, benefits design and financing, as well as new approaches to providing health homes, long-term services and supports, and enrollment strategies like hospital presumptive eligibility.
 See below for a state-specific list of approved Medicaid and CHIP SPAs.

 Demonstrations and Waivers

 Demonstration and waivers are vehicles states can use to test new or existing ways to deliver and pay for health care services in Medicaid and CHIP.
 The primary types of waivers and demonstration projects include section 1115 demonstrations, section 1915(a) and 1915(b) managed care waivers, and section 1915(c) home and community-based services waivers.
 More information about waivers is available on the Waivers page.

 - Currently, American Samoa has no demonstration projects or waivers.

 States have choices in their approach to delivery system design under the Medicaid and CHIP programs.
 States are increasingly moving to the use of managed care and other integrated care models in serving their Medicaid beneficiaries.
 At this time, American Samoa is 100% fee-for-services (FFS) and does not offer managed care services to its beneficiaries.